solodev/aws/pages/solodev-cms-enterprise-kubernetes.md

 	</tr>
 </table>

-## Step 3: (Optional) Launch Apps on the Solodev Kubernetes for EKS Cluster
+## Launch Apps on your Managed Kubernetes Cluster
 With your EKS cluster up and running, you can install apps within the cluster itself.
 Below are available apps with more to come!
 <table>
 	<tr>